snap-stanford/snap-python/doc/source/reference/basic.rst

 .. class:: TInt()
            TInt(val)

-   Returns a new TInt initialized with the value specified by optional parameter *val*.
-If no value is given, the TInt object is initialized with the default value 0.
+   Returns a new :class:`TInt` initialized with the value specified by optional parameter *val*.
+If no value is given, the :class:`TInt` object is initialized with the default value 0.
-   In Snap.py, TInt is automatically converted to Python type :class:`int`.
+   In Snap.py, :class:`TInt` is automatically converted to Python type :class:`int`.

-   Below is a list of public functions supported by the TInt class:
+   Below is a list of public functions supported by the :class:`TInt` class:

      .. describe:: GetMemUsed()

-        Returns the size of the TInt object in bytes.
+        Returns the size in bytes.

      .. describe:: GetPrimHashCd()

-        Returns the value stored in the TInt.
+        Returns the value stored in the int.

      .. describe:: GetSecHashCd()

-        Returns the value stored in the TInt divided by 0x10.
+        Returns the value stored in the int divided by 0x10.

-   Below is a list of static functions supported by the TInt class:
+   Below is a list of static functions supported by the :class:`TInt` class:

      .. describe::  Abs(val)